WebAssembly/shared-everything-threads/proposals/shared-everything-threads/Overview.md

 #### Thread-Bound Data

-Just as WebAssembly produces expect to be able to call JS functions, they also expect to be able to hold handles to JS objects.
+Just as WebAssembly users expect to be able to call JS functions, they also expect to be able to reference JS objects.
 For example, a language compiled to shared WasmGC may need to hold references to DOM nodes in some of its shared objects.
 Normally this would be disallowed because DOM nodes are not shareable and shared-to-unshared references are disallowed.
-To bridge this gap, we need a utility that allows shared-to-unshared objects as an exception to the general rule, assuming that Web GCs can support such an exception (see the discussion in the FAQ below).
-To avoid complicating the core language and forcing every non-Web engine to support shared-to-unshared edges, this utility is a new JS API.
+To bridge this gap, we need a utility that allows shared-to-unshared objects as an exception to the general rule, assuming that browser GCs can support such an exception (see the discussion in the FAQ below).
+To avoid complicating the core language and forcing every engine to support shared-to-unshared edges, this utility is a new JS API.

-`ThreadBoundData` is a shared JS object that wraps any other arbitrary JS object. `ThreadBoundData` provides access to the wrapped object via a `get` method that throws an exception when called on any thread besides the thread that owns the wrapped object, ensuring that the wrapped object can be observed only on one thread, even if the `ThreadBoundData` is shared between multiple threads.
+`ThreadBoundData` is a shared JS object that wraps any other arbitrary JS object. `ThreadBoundData` provides access to the wrapped object via a `get` method that throws an exception when called on any agent besides the one on which the `ThreadBoundData` wrapper was created, ensuring that the wrapped object can be observed only on one thread, even if the `ThreadBoundData` is shared between multiple threads.
 Like other shared JS objects, it can be converted to a shared externref on the JS/Wasm boundary.

 See the FAQ below for discussion on how the lifetime of the shared `ThreadBoundData` may affect the lifetime of the wrapped object.